 Sustainable CUNY Internships

-As a part of Sustainable CUNY’s SustainableWorks CleanTech Scholars Program, CUNY is hiring interns for the Winter, Spring and Summer of 2014-2015.
+As a part of Sustainable CUNY’s SustainableWorks CleanTech Scholars Program, CUNY is hiring interns for the Fall of 2015.
 The interns will support Sustainable CUNY staff in their energy and sustainability efforts and are financially supported through CUNY’s Con Edison Scholars Program, with the potential for extension for exceptional participants and project availability.
 Students will earn up to $5,000 for the internship.
 Applicants, in partnership with a CUNY faculty member, may submit any proposal related to clean tech and/or STEM, please include an explanation under materials #1 below.
 However, we encourage applicants to address matters related to past Sustainable CUNY CleanTech Program foci, which include: supporting CUNY’s energy analytics and peak load management efforts, supporting CUNY’s solar market leadership through solar analytics; and IT and engineering solutions under development, supported by CUNY Faculty.

 Students at participating CUNY campuses will be eligible to apply for internships until the positions are filled.
 Candidates will be screened and selected according to the program’s eligibility requirements, and notified if selected for an interview.
 Scholar Eligibility Requirements: